-Currently living in New York's West Village, Thirlby, who has no plans to move to Los Angeles, has finished roles in several more films, including The Wackness (2008) opposite Ben Kingsley, No Strings Attached (2011) starring Ashton Kutcher and Natalie Portman, Being Flynn (2012) with Robert De Niro and Julianne Moore, and Dredd 3D opposite Karl Urban.
+Currently living in New York's West Village, Olivia, who has no plans to move to Los Angeles, played roles in films such as The Wackness (2008) opposite Ben Kingsley, No Strings Attached (2011) starring Ashton Kutcher and Natalie Portman and Being Flynn (2012) with Robert De Niro and Julianne Moore.

 More recently, she played Rachel Schiff in the biopic Chappaquiddick (2018), about the tragic accident in which senator Ted Kennedy drove a car off a bridge, leaving a woman to drown as he escaped.

 Olivia Thirlby Filmography

 January 6, 2009

 Rate Movie |

 Read all user reviews

 Ben Kingsley, Josh Peck, Famke Janssen, Olivia Thirlby, Mary-Kate Olsen, Jane Adams, Cliff "Method Man" Smith, Aaron Yoo